 - Asking customers to share about their experience with their friends and families

-Consider Amazon —which includes an “Items from your list” section at the bottom of their email receipts:
+Consider Amazon —which includes a recommended items section at the bottom of their email receipts:

 Sending email receipts is a great eCommerce email marketing tactic you can leverage to boost your chances of sales.

 You can send the most engaging and enticing email in the world, but it’ll add up to almost nothing if it doesn’t clearly direct the readers to take a certain action.

 Make sure your emails have a clear call-to-action (CTA) button that makes it simple for them to perform a desired action.
 Make sure that your CTAs are compelling and inspiring enough to convert!

 MeUndies, for example, likes to incorporate their new products into their CTA buttons: